ericwbailey/ericwbailey.website/source/published/a11y-syntax-highlighting-has-been-updated.md

 It’s been a little bit of a trip to reflect on who I was when I started this project, and where I’m at now.
 To that point, I’m curious to see where the project will go from here.

-To that point, let me know if you use the theme for your project!
+To the point of that point, let me know if you use the theme for your project!
 I’d love to [include your site on the README](https://github.com/ericwbailey/a11y-syntax-highlighting?tab=readme-ov-file#used-by).